mit-ll/ComplexCascadeNN/gradient-descent/readme.txt

 error with the netowrk weights norm, adapting the estimate of the variance of each at each step.
 The approach uses an estimate of the number of parameters in the network problem.

-Cascade architecture (cascadecomplexnet) adds connections from the input directly to deeper layers and also connections skipping layers to benefit signal subtraction problems.
+Cascade architecture adds connections from the input directly to deeper layers and also connections skipping layers to benefit signal subtraction problems.